preetham018github/Statistical-Analysis-Linear-Regression/README.md

 # Statistical Analysis: Regression Techniques Implementation and Evaluation

-### Overview
-This project demonstrates the use of linear regression to predict the prices of used cars based on multiple features such as mileage, engine volume, year of manufacture, and fuel type.
-The dataset is cleaned, preprocessed, and exploratory data analysis is performed to derive meaningful insights before building the regression model.

-### Project Structure

-Statistical_Analysis_Linear_Regression.ipynb: The primary Jupyter Notebook containing Python code for implementing and analyzing Linear Regression.

-Statistical_Analysis_Linear_Regression_Report.pdf: A comprehensive report summarizing the findings, visualizations, and key insights from the project.

-Linear_Regression_dataset.csv: The dataset utilized in the regression analysis, containing independent features and the dependent variable.

-README.md: This file provides an overview of the project and its key components.

-### Key Objectives

-Understand Linear Regression:
-Grasp the theoretical framework of Linear Regression.
-Implement the model using Python libraries like scikit-learn and statsmodels.

-Explore Data Relationships:
-Conduct exploratory data analysis (EDA) to uncover patterns in the dataset.
-Handle missing values and prepare data for modeling.

-Evaluate Model Assumptions:
-Test the assumptions of OLS, such as linearity, independence, homoscedasticity, and normality of residuals.

-Analyze Model Performance:
-Use metrics such as R-squared and Mean Squared Error (MSE) to evaluate the model.
-Perform residual analysis to validate the reliability of predictions.

-### Steps Covered

-Data Preprocessing:
-Clean and transform raw data into a format suitable for analysis.

-Exploratory Data Analysis (EDA):
-Visualize data distributions and correlations.
-Detect and address outliers.

-Model Development:
-Fit the Linear Regression model using Python libraries.
-Compare results from different modeling approaches.

-Model Validation:
-Examine residuals and other diagnostics to ensure adherence to OLS assumptions.

-Conclusions:
-Present actionable insights derived from the model.
-Identify limitations and propose potential enhancements.

-### Tools and Technologies
+## Overview
+This repository contains two projects demonstrating the application of regression techniques: Linear Regression and Logistic Regression.
+These projects showcase the practical implementation of statistical and machine learning models for predictive analytics and classification tasks.

+## Project Structure

+### Linear Regression

+Statistical_Analysis_Linear_Regression.ipynb: The primary Jupyter Notebook for implementing and evaluating Linear Regression.

+Statistical_Analysis_Linear_Regression_Report.pdf: A detailed report summarizing the findings, visualizations, and insights.

+Linear_Regression_dataset.csv: Dataset used for the Linear Regression analysis.

+### Logistic Regression

+Statistical_Analysis_Logistic_Regression.ipynb: The primary Jupyter Notebook for implementing and evaluating Logistic Regression.

+Statistical_Analysis_Logistic_Regression_Report.pdf: A detailed report summarizing the findings, visualizations, and insights.

+Bank_data.csv: Dataset used for training the Logistic Regression model.

+Bank_data_testing.csv: Dataset used for testing and evaluating the model.

+## Key Objectives

+### Linear Regression

+Predict car prices based on features like mileage, engine volume, year of manufacture, and fuel type.

+Understand the theoretical foundation of Linear Regression and its assumptions.

+Evaluate model performance using metrics such as R-squared and Mean Squared Error (MSE).

+Conduct residual analysis and validate assumptions for Ordinary Least Squares (OLS).

+### Logistic Regression
+Classify binary outcomes using Logistic Regression.

+Preprocess and clean datasets for effective modeling.

+Evaluate model performance using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.

+Visualize classification results and assess model reliability.

+## Steps Covered

+### Linear Regression

+Data Preprocessing: Cleaned and transformed raw data into a format suitable for analysis.

+Exploratory Data Analysis (EDA): Uncovered patterns and relationships in the dataset.

+Model Development: Built and evaluated the Linear Regression model.

+Model Validation: Performed residual analysis to validate the assumptions of OLS.

+Conclusions: Derived actionable insights and identified limitations.

+### Logistic Regression

+Data Preprocessing: Cleaned and split datasets into training and testing sets.

+Exploratory Data Analysis (EDA): Explored data relationships and visualized patterns.

+Model Development: Built and evaluated the Logistic Regression model.

+Performance Evaluation: Assessed the model using classification metrics and visualized results.

+Conclusions: Summarized insights and potential improvements.

+## Tools and Technologies

 Programming Language: Python